 Bradley’s Payments team represents clients on a nationwide basis.
 For years, Bradley attorneys have defended cases brought against banks, lenders, credit card issuers, finance companies, payment processors, and other institutions in connection with a broad array of business practices.
 These matters – involving both individual claims and class actions – arise from claims related to a variety of consumer protection statutes, including the CARD Act, the Fair Debt Collection Practices Act (FDCPA), Electronic Funds Transfer Act (EFTA), Fair Credit Reporting Act (FCRA), Telephone Consumer Protection Act (TCPA), and other federal and regulatory schemes.

 Please see Bradley’s Litigation Practice Group page for additional information regarding the depth of our litigation experience.

-Bradley’s Payment Systems team incudes corporate and securities attorneys who advise investors and companies in corporate and transactional payment systems and emerging payment matters.
-Our corporate and securities attorneys cover the entire life cycle of a business, from formation and early-stage start up to emerging growth and developed businesses.
+Bradley’s Payments team incudes corporate and securities attorneys who advise investors and companies in corporate and transactional payment systems and emerging payment matters.
+Our corporate and securities attorneys cover the entire life cycle of a business, from formation and early-stage startups to emerging growth and developed businesses.

 Please see Bradley’s Corporate and Securities Practice Group page for additional information regarding the depth of our corporate experience.

 For many companies, their most valuable asset is their intellectual property.
-Bradley’s Payment Systems team demonstrates the skills and tenacity needed to protect and defend the valuable IP rights of our clients.
-Bradley’s attorneys help payment systems clients acquire, keep and enforce their IP rights.
+Bradley’s Payments team demonstrates the skills and tenacity needed to protect and defend the valuable IP rights of our clients.
+Our attorneys help clients acquire, keep and enforce their IP rights.
 We have counseled clients ranging from startups and technology incubators to mid-sized companies and large multinational corporations on a variety of IP issues, including:

 Please see Bradley’s Intellectual Property Practice Group page for additional information regarding the depth of our intellectual property experience.